Affiliate links on Android Authority may earn us a commission. Learn more.

 From PCs to Macs and Chromebooks: The best laptops for students

-Universities are already announcing plans to hold classes online for the fall 2020 semester.
-That means another semester of Zoom lectures and remote exams.
-It’s a safer move for students, though some won’t have easy access to computers like they would on campus.
+Universities are keeping hybrid classes for students, though it’s more of an option at this point.
+For some, that means more Zoom lectures and remote exams.
+It’s a safer move for students that need it, though some won’t have easy access to computers like they would on campus.
 Here are some of the best laptops for students to help prepare for next semester.

 Choosing the right laptop can be tricky for students.
 After all, graphic design students typically have different needs than business students.
 We’ve done our best to cover a range of operating systems and price points, and many of these options work for high school students as well.

 We’ll start with a few Windows options and then move through Macs and Chromebooks to cover all bases.

 There are plenty of laptops options available for students.
 When picking the best laptop for students, it comes down to what kind of usage is required from the computer.
 You get the choice between three operating systems — Windows, macOS, and Chrome OS.

 For young students, a Chromebook is usually the best way to go.
 There are plenty of options available, and these machines do great at the basics like document processing, video calls, and more, on a tighter budget.
 Windows laptops are the more versatile options, with the ability to run traditional PC apps and do more or less everything you expect from a computer.